bdwilliams3/ebytf/README.md

 *   Attendees are organized to attempt each drill with enough repetitions to allow for real skill growth and improvement.

 ### 😄 Hard Fun
 We believe in pushing to maximum effort while having a great time.
-Your athletes should come home sweaty, tired, and smiling.
+Athletes should go home sweaty, tired, and smiling.
 *   Coaches incorporate developmentally appropriate games and themed competitions.
 *   This approach motivates athletes, brings enthusiasm, and unlocks the effort required to improve and compete.